-Beyond ESG Rating: The Real Impact of Good Governance RAM AI Systematic Equity Emmanuel Hauptmann, Valentin Betrix, Nicolas Jamet, Tian Guo, Louis-Alexandre Piquet.
+Marketing Material For Professional Investors Only Beyond ESG Rating: The Real Impact of Good Governance RAM AI Systematic Equity Emmanuel Hauptmann, Valentin Betrix, Nicolas Jamet, Tian Guo, Louis-Aelxandre Piquet Leave the herd behind.

-Introduction The Sustainable Finance Disclosure Regulation (SFDR) is a European regulation introduced in 20191 and applicable from 10th March 2021 to improve transparency in the market for sustainable investment products, prevent greenwashing and increase transparency around sustainability claims made by financial market participants.2 Over the last months, the European Commission has provided additional details, including a more specific definition of governance assessment.
-In a Q&A published in 2022, 3 it is mentioned that the investee companies held by a fund falling within the scope of Article 8 and Article 9 of the SFDR must follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
+Introduction The Sustainable Finance Disclosure Regulation (SFDR) is a European regulation introduced in 2019 and applicable from 10th March 2021 to improve transparency in the market for sustainable investment products, prevent greenwashing and increase transparency around sustainability claims made by financial market participants.
+Over the last months, the European Commission has provided additional details, including a more specific definition of governance assessment.
+In a Q&A published in 2022, it is mentioned that the investee companies held by a fund falling within the scope of Article 8 and Article 9 of the SFDR must follow good governance practices, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
 In this paper, we analyse the impact an SFDR governance framework can have on return and style biases.

-Source: Al generated with the Stable Diffusion Model on https://beta.dreamstudio.ai/dream
+Source: AI generated with the Stable Diffusion Model on https://beta.dreamstudio.ai/dream